Quif/StreamElementsbot/README.md

 # StreamElementsbot
+A bot for StreamElements

+# Features
-A greet bot for the StreamElements Discord server.
+- Greet in the StreamElements Discord server.